 Newer versions of this type keep popping up from all over the world, but as with the classic, they are all low-tannin red wines with a primarily fruity (although not excessively sweet) flavor.

-In contrast to Pinot Noir, Cabernet is a highly-tannic and acidic red wine that offers a mixture of flavors including that of spice and vanilla in addition to that of grapes and tobacco.
+In contrast to Pinot Noir, Cabernet is a highly tannic and acidic red wine that offers a mixture of flavors including spice and vanilla in addition to grapes and tobacco.

 It is primarily a dry wine, meaning that the residual sugar content is minimal.
 The wine also has an infatuation for oak and seems to imbibe its presence both during fermentation or when stored in a barrel for prolonged periods.